lachlan-eagling/Advent-Of-Code-Cookiecutter/README.md

 ### Modifying Generated File Templates

 In addition to the out of the box utilites, templates are provided so the generated function and unit test stubs can be modified and regenerated according to the templates.
-Templates are written using [Jinja2](https://jinja.palletsprojects.com/en/2.10.x/)
+Templates are written using [Jinja2](https://jinja.palletsprojects.com/en/2.10.x/).

+1. Install the required dependencies into your Python environment by executing `pip install -r requirements.txt` in the root directory of the project containing the `requiements.txt` file.
+2. Modify the generated code modify the provided templates in the `.\generate\templates` directory as required.
+4. Execute `generate.py`.

+### Contributing

+Contributions are very welcome and appreciated, Please see [the contribution guidelines](CONTRIBUTING.md) for for further details.